On this page 5

 - Contact City Hall for current business hours.

-Typical inspection sequence: Typical sequence: footing/foundation; rough framing; rough mechanical, plumbing, electrical; insulation; final inspection.
+Typical sequence: Typical sequence: footing/foundation; rough framing; rough mechanical, plumbing, electrical; insulation; final inspection.
 Special seismic inspections required for applicable commercial projects.

 King Cove is accessible only by small aircraft (charter to Cold Bay, then Alaska Airlines service) or water.
 Inspector travel logistics are highly constrained.
 Air charter access is required from Cold Bay (approximately 15 miles, but no road connection across Izembek Wilderness).
 Remote access costs and scheduling constraints mean every inspection represents a significant logistical commitment.